olasunkanmi04/checkly-code-challenge/README.md

 ## How I approached the challenge

-I set up my development environment using Vue CLI as the challenge required I use Vuejs.
+I start by setting up my development environment using Vue CLI as the challenge required I use Vuejs.
 I then proceed to break the challenge into stages.

 - [Code the UI interface](#component-base-approach)